 There's not a huge amount you can change about a stylus, but Samsung has been adding extras to the Note series' included S Pen over the past few generations.
 The Note 20's stylus, for example, can be used as a remote control for taking pictures or presenting slideshows, and can be waved around to navigate and control the phone via Air Gestures.
 We can expect one or two new abilities to be added while still keeping the basic shape and controls, as well as its responsive writing ability.

-With the Galaxy S21 Ultra, other phones now support the S Pen, and the upcoming Galaxy Z Fold 3 is likely to add support as well.
-Still, the Note 21 will likely retain the advantage of having the stylus built-in, rather than having it sold as a separate accessory like the S21's S Pen.
+With the Galaxy S21 Ultra, other phones now support the S Pen, and the upcoming Galaxy Z Fold 3 is likely to add support as well, with one rumor suggesting the foldable will feature Samsung's announced but not released S Pen Pro.
+It's unclear if the foldable will scoop up the Note 21's advantage and feature a built-in slot for the stylus, rather than having it sold as a separate accessory like the S21's S Pen.

 Samsung Galaxy Note 21 battery and charging